Home

 Spring River to Bathurst Narrows (N side).
 6.5 hours

-The walk from the campsite to the Spring River crossing (a log with a single rope attached for stability) takes about 5-10 minutes.
-The crossing of the river is easy with the rope and then the track heads east for about 500m to another small creek crossing (small exposed campsite at this creek) before the climb up over Border Hill.
+Walk downstream 100m from the campsite to the bridge crossing the Spring River.
+The pad can be difficult to follow out of the creek area due to floods washing away the pad; however the pad goes about 40m into the scrub and then turns to follow the river upstream for about 100-200m, before exiting the scrub/flood zone and heads east for about 500m to another small creek crossing before the climb up over Border Hill.
 Now the views begin.
 A lot of ridge work with many climbs and descends.
 A beautiful creek crossing about 3.5 km S of Border Hill.
 An excellent lunch spot on any of the ridges to the east of Manwoneer Inlet with magnificent views in all directions.
 Continue the ridge climb up to Lindsay Hill and get the first views of Bathurst Narrows about 2-3km S. The walk down to the Narrows is pleasant.
 All creek crossing contained excellent water.
 This is an easily followed and well defined track.

-A good campsite is located on the northern side of the peninsular in trees.
-Water is available at the campsite however it may be slow flowing available.
+A good campsite is located on the northern side of the peninsular in trees to the right of track and adjacent the Narrows.
+Water is available at the campsite from a small creek; however it may be slow flowing available.

-Crossing to the southern side of the Narrows is via rowboat with one kept on either side.
-The crossing is about 300m wide and can be difficult in strong tides and windy conditions.
+Crossing to the southern side of the Narrows is via rowboat with one boat kept on either side.
+Weather conditions control crossing time for this 300m crossing.
+(The rowboat must be returned to the original side by towing a second boat for return use).
+The tide can be very strong running through the Narrows and the wind can generate waves.
 An excellent campsite is located on the southern side of the Narrows, however there is no fresh water available.
-The first water is at the creek crossing 2km S. If camping on S side; take water from N side.
+The first water is at the creek crossing 2km S. (If time permits bring water from the N side and camp on the S side; better campsite).

 Day 6 Bathurst Narrows – Melaleuca – Cox Bight